VOT Vanguard Mid-Cap Growth ETF

 Fund Overview

-Vanguard Mid-Cap Growth ETF (VOT) currently reports 119 stock positions (subject to change), placing it in the widely spread range by holdings breadth.
-The top line-up is HWM (2.77%), CEG (2.71%), VRT (2.56%), with HWM as the largest single weight at 2.77%.
-Together, the top three holdings account for 8.04%, which points to a relatively flat weight distribution where no single cluster of names dominates outcomes.
+Vanguard Mid-Cap Growth ETF (VOT) currently reports 129 stock positions (subject to change), placing it in the widely spread range by holdings breadth.
+The top line-up is STX (3.51%), VRT (3.00%), PWR (2.60%), with STX as the largest single weight at 3.51%.
+Together, the top three holdings account for 9.11%, which points to a relatively flat weight distribution where no single cluster of names dominates outcomes.
 The weight distribution suggests a portfolio designed to capture thematic upside while avoiding excessive dependence on any single name outside the largest positions.

 Profitability & Capital Efficiency

-Assessing the quality of returns on invested capital, ROIC is 18.54%, WACC is 10.38%, and the economic spread is 8.17%.
-On balance, the economic spread is thin but positive — the portfolio's businesses are clearing the hurdle, though without significant headroom.
-Supporting metrics show ROE at 21.69% and ROA at 8.24%, a combination that helps frame whether profitability strength is broad enough to hold through different market conditions.
-Taken together, the return profile suggests a portfolio that is value-creative but with less room for execution slippage.
+Assessing the quality of returns on invested capital, ROIC is 21.13%, WACC is 10.79%, and the economic spread is 10.34%.
+On balance, the portfolio's businesses are clearing their capital cost hurdle with room to spare.
+Supporting metrics show ROE at 24.02% and ROA at 8.77%, a combination that helps frame whether profitability strength is broad enough to hold through different market conditions.
+Taken together, the return profile suggests a portfolio with credible compounding capacity if current operating execution persists.

 Valuation